 Have you moved to a new town and you need copies of your medical records for your new doctor?
-Have you been the victim of medical malpractice or you’re pursuing another kind of personal injury case, and you need your records to pursue the case?
+Have you experienced medical malpractice or you’re pursuing another kind of personal injury case, and you need your records to pursue the case?
 You’re usually entitled to view your original medical bills at your doctor’s office and to obtain copies.

 In some cases, you can also view copies of records for other people.
 There are, however, a few exceptions to this rule, and it helps to understand how the law works.
 Learn what getting medical records take, from who can access records, to the process for receiving them, and how an attorney can help you challenge denials.